regal/regal/README.md

 ### What is the Regal Framework?

-The **Regal Framework** is a set of tools for developers to create text-driven games, sometimes called [Interactive Fiction (IF)](https://en.wikipedia.org/wiki/Interactive_fiction), as highly portable bundles.
+The **Regal Framework** is a set of tools for developers to create text-driven games, sometimes called [Interactive Fiction (IF)](https://en.wikipedia.org/wiki/Interactive_fiction), as pure functions.

 For more information, check out the project's [about](https://github.com/regal/about) page.